Beakerboy/VBA-SQL-Library/README.md

  Security
 -----
-This Library currently does not use prepared statements but it does escape all single quotes.
+This Library currently does not use prepared statements but it does provide a function to escape all single quotes.
 It also provides a login box to discourage hard-coding database authentication details.
+This library should be used within a larger system that provides data integrety checks which ensure SQL injection can not occur.
+For example, a developer creates an object in VBA with a hard-coded table name to prevent a malicious user from injecting into the MySelect.Table Property.
+Similarly, they would develop methods to ensure that the MyInsert.Values array has numeric data where it is expected, and escaped string data where it is expected.

  Usage
 -----